sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 ```
 ---
 #### Prepare the FASTA file for use as a referenence for BWA
-For the aligment algorithms of BWA, we first need to construct the FM-index for the reference genome
+For the alignment algorithms of BWA, we first need to construct the FM-index for the reference genome
 (the index command):
 ```bash
 software_update/bwa index reference/chrM.fa